-In these unprecedented times, we have made concerted efforts to communicate as transparently and frequently as possible with our families and others in the community.
-We are emailing, texting and updating our website regularly, including the numbers of confirmed COVID-19 cases in our homes.
-This information is also reported as required to organizations such as the Georgia DPH, the Georgia Department of Community Health (DCH), and CMS.
+In these unprecedented times, we have made concerted efforts to communicate as transparently and frequently as possible with our residents, families, staff and others in the community.
+We are emailing and texting families regularly, and updating our website, including the numbers of confirmed COVID-19 cases in our homes.
+This information is also reported as required to organizations such as the Georgia DPH, the Georgia Department of Community Health (DCH), CMS and the CDC.
+In the interest of transparency, and to comply with required reporting mandates, we will continue communicating with our stakeholders.